 Willingness to devote sufficient time and energy in carrying out their dutiesand responsibilities effectively.

-2.1 The proposed appointee shall also fulfil the following requirements:
+2.1 The proposed appointee shall also fulfill the following requirements:

 shall possess a Director Identification Number;

-shall endeavour to attend all Board Meeting and wherever he is appointed as aCommittee Member the Committee Meeting;
+shall endeavour to attend all Board Meetings and wherever he is appointed as aCommittee Member the Committee Meetings;

-shall abide by the code of Conduct established by the company for Directors _senior Management personnel;
+shall abide by the Code of Conduct established by the company for Directors andsenior Management personnel;

 shall disclose his concern or interest in any company or companies or bodiescorporate firms or other association of individuals including his shareholding at thefirst meeting of the Board in every financial year and thereafter whenever there is achange in the disclosures already made;